vintlang/vintlang/repl/docs/en/null.md

-# Null (Tupu) in Nuru
+# Null (Tupu) in vint

-The null data type in Nuru represents the absence of a value or the concept of "nothing" or "empty."
-This page covers the syntax and usage of the null data type in Nuru, including its definition and evaluation.
+The null data type in vint represents the absence of a value or the concept of "nothing" or "empty."
+This page covers the syntax and usage of the null data type in vint, including its definition and evaluation.

 ## Definition